[If printer can print two-sided, set Layout > Two-Sided: "Short-Edge binding"]

 to an empathic world

-- These factors include widespread communication and exchange of information; awareness of personal energy flows (such as, ability for empathy, individual autonomy [free to self-express, self-direction], to be meaningful [feelings of dignity, self-esteem], the need and want to connect with others [social-emotional energy]); factors directly in our hands include growing organic food near us, capturing water from the air, and making clothes, housing, tools, and devices (3D printing and by hand); also, knowing how we’re emotionally manipulated by being constantly bombarded with news, ads, and commercials; and an overall understanding and realization of social and economic patterns.
+These factors include the Internet—widespread communication and exchange of information with everyone; awareness and development of empathy, to be meaningful [that feeling of pride, dignity, self-esteem], the necessity for individual autonomy and to connect with others; factors directly in our hands include growing organic foods right near us, composting to replenish the soil, capturing water from the air, making clothes, tools, devices, housing (3D printing, automation, and handmade); and having cooperative storehouses, work shops, work benches, tooling shops, and libraries of tools, materials, seeds, and equipment; the more critical factors involve using various thinking skills (divergent thinking, lateral thinking), a mindset to purposely and repeatedly cycle through dependent-independent-interdependent states of learning-doing-teaching, and collaborative skills for doing projects from the very small to global; also, knowing how we’re emotionally manipulated by being constantly bombarded with news, ads, and commercials; and more and more, an overall understanding and realization of social and economic patterns.

 - The patterns are showing us that our social and economic systems don’t work.
 They work very well for the few, but not for everyone.

 - These factors, especially with empathy, make it possible to empower ourselves towards self-determination, self-direction, and self-regulation.

 - Moreover, with empathy as the heart towards our next society, it can be a mostly peaceful and swift transformation.
 It has begun.